TROPICAL STORM HELENE UPDATE: WE ARE TEMPORARILY CLOSED. VIEW DETAILS.

 Posted 09/16/15

-When George Vanderbilt moved into Biltmore House in October 1895, he wasn’t alone—a stately pair of lions were already there, flanking the entrance to his new home.
+When George Vanderbilt moved into Biltmore House in October 1895, he wasn’t alone—a stately pair of lions was already there, flanking the entrance to his new home.

 While the lions may appear to be made of terra cotta, closer inspection reveals the unique and beautiful color patterns of Italian rose marble (Rosso di Verona) ranging from beige to orange to red.
 Today’s visitors may notice some areas where the surface has been polished to a high sheen.